bitcoinops/bitcoinops.github.io/_topics/en/time-warp.md

 ## Solutions

-Because the set up for the attack is public, takes about a month, and requires cooperation from miners controlling a large portion of total network hashrate, there has been an apparent lack of urgency to fixing the attack.
+Because the setup for the attack is public, takes about a month, and requires cooperation from miners controlling a large portion of total network hashrate, there has been an apparent lack of urgency to fixing the attack.